anushkachaudhari1001/TruthLens-AI/README.md

 # 🔄 Workflow

 1. User registers or logs into the platform.
-2. User submits article text, URL, or document.
+2. User submits news through plain text, a news URL, or an uploaded document.
-3. Backend extracts article content.
+3. The backend extracts and preprocesses the article content.
-4. OpenRouter AI analyzes credibility.
+4. The OpenRouter API sends the request to the selected open-source Large Language Model.
-5. AI generates:
+5. The AI generates:
    - Prediction
    - Credibility Score
-   - Confidence
+   - Confidence Score
    - Summary
-   - Reasoning
+   - Detailed Reasoning
+   - Suspicious Claims
    - Recommendations
-6. Analysis is stored in MongoDB Atlas.
+6. The analysis is securely stored in MongoDB Atlas.
-7. User can ask follow-up questions using the AI Chat Assistant.
+7. Users can interact with the AI Chat Assistant for additional clarification.
-8. Reports can be downloaded as PDF.
+8. PDF reports can be generated and downloaded for future reference.

 ---